topleft/mongo-crud-tutorial/readme.md

 var Item = require('../database.js');
 ```

-The standard setup that our express generator provided has 'express' required in our `index.js` and then sets the variable `router` to an instance of an express router object.
+The 'out-of-the-box' setup that our express generator provided has 'express' required in our `index.js` and then sets the variable `router` to an instance of an express router object.
 This object will handle the transfering/serving of data as called for by our HTTP requests.
-The router object includes functions that we can call to acheive our basic CRUD operations.
-When we define these CRUD operations using the router instance, we are creating routes.
+The router object includes functions that we can call on to acheive our basic CRUD operations.
+When we define these CRUD operations using the router instance, we are creating **routes**.
 I think of them as pathways for data between our browser/server and the database.
+I packed a lot of info in there.
+Don't get  bogged down in the exact workings of all of these technologies.
+The goal here is to expose you to these concepts and to get your hands dirty making them work.
+As time goes on, they will all slowly make more sense.
+Focus now on following all the steps and getting this app to work.
 So, lets get to it.

 #### READ